Hodsock Priory: The Mellish family

 In 1864 William died and his wife Margaret took control of the property.
 In 1873 she commissioned the architect George Devey to enlarge and alter the house.
 After her death in 1901 her only surviving son Henry Mellish (1856-1927) inherited Hodsock Priory.
 He was a bachelor who had a strong interest in meteorology and was a sharp shooter.
 He lived there with his two unmarried sisters Agnes and Evelyn.
 He died in 1927 and when the last Mellish sister died in 1935 Hodsock passed to his cousin, Mary Constance Mayhew (1901-1982) née Buchanan.
 Mary was the great-granddaughter of Frances Katherine Mellish (d.
 1854), sister of William Leigh Mellish, who married Sir Andrew Buchanan (1807-1882), 1st baronet.
 Mary moved into Hodsock Priory in 1942, selling off some of the surrounding land and house contents by auction in 1946.
 In 1966 her nephew, Sir Andrew Buchanan, 5th baronet became the owner of the property.
 In 1991, he was appointed Lord Lieutenant of Nottinghamshire.
 The house is now owned by George and Katherine Buchanan.

 The gardens at Hodsock were developed in the first half of the 20th century under the guidance of head gardener, Arthur Ford.
 Ford regularly wrote articles for gardening magazines, and was reputedly head-hunted by Kew Gardens.
 During the Second World War, the flower gardens were turned over to vegetables grown by the Women's Land Army, who were accommodated in the house.
 After 1945, the house remained the property of the Mellish family.
 The papers of the Mellish family and the Clifton family are held by Manuscripts and Special Collections at the University of Nottingham.

 The estate

 Hodsock Priory and gardens is at the centre of the 800 acre Hodsock Estate, owned by the Buchanan family since 1765.
 The farm is 700 acre and grows carrots, wheat, barley and sugar beet.
 There is 100 acre of managed woodland.

 A 20 million gallon irrigation reservoir, constructed in 1997, covers 7.5 acre.
 Carefully designed to blend with the landscape, the reservoir attracts wild waterfowl, including oystercatchers, great crested grebes and common shelducks.
 Elsewhere on the estate, bird life includes little owls, common kingfishers, common kestrels, green woodpeckers, hobbies, robins, Eurasian wrens and long-tailed tits.
 European hedgehogs, red foxes, moles, voles, shrews, water voles, European rabbits and European hares are common.

-The house is not open to the public, but the gardens and woods open to visitors in February during the snowdrop season.
-It is also a venue for special events and weddings.
+Neither the house nor the gardens and woods are open to general visitors.
+This is despite the fact that the woods are part of the National Collection.
+It is a venue for special events and weddings.